Work and Fluctuations: Coherent vs. Incoherent Ergotropy Extraction: Introduction

-Finally, we apply the introduced general formulas to a qubit, and we derive an entire phase space of possible work-variance pairs for any translational-invariant and energy-conserving protocol and the arbitrary initial state.
-Then, we go through a few particular examples and compare the classical and quantum regimes explicitly.
+Finally, we apply the introduced general formulas to a qubit, and we derive an entire phase space of possible work-variance pairs for a quantum weight coupled to the arbitrary initial state of the system.
+Then, we go through a few particular examples and explicitly compare the classical and quantum regimes.
 In particular, we present a non-classical process of reducing the energy fluctuations for a `cat-state' of the weight (i.e., two energetically separate Gaussian wave packets), where both peaks collapse to each other (hence reducing the variance).
 In contrast, the classical protocol can only broaden each of them.

 The paper is organized as follows.
 In Section \ref{work_definitions_section} we quickly review work distributions coming from the work operator and the TPM scheme, and then we propose a new quasi-distribution based on the convolution of one-point measurements.
-Section \ref{work_extraction_and_weight_section} is an introduction of the weight model and work extraction protocol, as well as all of the mathematical methods used later.
-Next, in Section \ref{work_quasi_distribution_section} we apply a definition of the introduced quasi-distribution to a weight model, and we analyze its statistical properties and classical limits.
+Section \ref{work_extraction_and_weight_section} is an introduction to the weight model, work extraction protocol, and all of the used mathematical methods.
+Next, in Section \ref{work_quasi_distribution_section} we apply a definition of the introduced quasi-distribution to a weight model and analyze its statistical properties and classical limits.
 In Section \ref{work_variance_gain_section} and \ref{bounds_section} we present our main results.
-First, we introduce the formulas for the average energy and variance changes, and then the bounds for its absolute value expressed as the fluctuation-decoherence relation.
-Finally, in Section \ref{qubit_section} we solve the problem of the work-variance trade-off for a qubit, and we discuss quantum and classical regimes when coherent or incoherent ergotropy is extracted.
-We summarize all of the results with a discussion in Section \ref{summary_section}.
+First, we introduce the formulas for the average energy and variance changes and then the bounds for its absolute value (expressed as the fluctuation-decoherence relation).
+Finally, in Section \ref{qubit_section} we solve the problem of the work-variance trade-off for a qubit.
+We discuss quantum and classical regimes when coherent or incoherent ergotropy is extracted.
+We summarize the results with a discussion in Section \ref{summary_section}.